Play Live Radio

 While the proposed amendment doesn’t define what a health care provider is, Florida laws do.
 A 2016 statute defines a “provider” as a “person that furnishes health care services and is licensed or otherwise authorized to practice in the state,” and a 2024 statute list of providers includes: “a physician assistant, a registered nurse, a nurse midwife, a licensed practical nurse or advanced practice registered nurse licensed.”

-Currently, is legally necessary in Florida for a physician to be present for an abortion, and Amendment 4 would open up the possibilities of who could perform an abortion.
+Currently, it is legally necessary in Florida for a physician to be present for an abortion, and Amendment 4 would open up the possibilities of who could perform an abortion.
 Some legal experts, like Robyn Powell, a professor of public health law at Rollins College, say due to the advancement of medicine, medical professionals such as nurse practitioners or physician assistants could step in place of a physician for some abortion procedures.

 “More than half of abortions are not done through surgical mechanisms.
 And we still have a slew of laws related to the health care profession as a whole that act as guardrails and would remain in place,” Powell said.